SianCulligan/SianCulligan.github.io/index.md

 - Always leave the code better than when you found it :wink:

+1. I'm adding more content in VS Code - let's hope it works!
+2. _Here's an example of an ordered list **IN ITALICS!*_

 Here's me :point_right: ![Brian made me do this](https://images.ctfassets.net/k428n7s2pxlu/62vH8Q8aZuBb1azJa0FW53/7d91e921325956d694e4512790eb081e/sian.jpg)